 Quite frankly, I was nervous about how I would be treated here in Africa, but I was blown away by the love I felt from the people.
 Everywhere my wife and I went, people went out of their way to smile, wave, and say hello.
 It was almost as if when they saw a Caucasian, they knew they were there to help them.

 When disaster struck Haiti earlier this year, Americans rallied to donate their time and money.
 There were so many doctors and nurses from America who volunteered to help, a waiting list had to be created.
 Millions of other Americans helped by donating money or jumping on planes to serve the people of Haiti.

 Find the Right Fit for You

 Helping others can look 1001 different ways.
-It can be shoveling snow for an elderly neighbor, filling up a friend’s car with gas that is suffering from a financial hardship or being one of the 63 million Americans who is part of an organized volunteer effort.
+It can be shoveling snow for an elderly neighbor, filling up a friend’s car with gas that is suffering from financial hardship, or being one of the 63 million Americans who are part of an organized volunteer effort.

 I want to challenge you to look at how blessed you really are and consider how you can help others.
 To open your mind to the possibilities, ask yourself these questions:

 - How can I best use my skills, talents, and abilities to help others?

 - Where does my greatest interest and passion lie and how can that best be used to serve others?